niltonpinheiro/AlwaysOn-Performance-Dashboard/README.md

 ### 2. Data Collection Steps for each SQL Instance to Monitor

+a.
 Open an SSMS connection to the PRIMARY and SECONDARY replicas you want to monitor
+b.
 Run the setup.sql script on each replica

-Check SQL Agent JOBs to see if the new jobs AlwaysOn: PerfDashboard Collection Counter and AlwaysOn: PerfDashboard Purge) are running successfully.
+c.
+Check SQL Agent JOBs to see if the new jobs AlwaysOn: PerfDashboard Collection Counter and AlwaysOn: PerfDashboard Purge) are running successfully
+d.
 Copy the reports (.rdl files) to a file share (accessible by all replicas) or to a local disk of one of the replicas
+e.
 On SSMS, open the AlwayOn Dashboard Report (AlwaysOn Performance Dashboard.rdl) using the option Reports\Custom Reports... on the instance level context menu

 ### 3. To remove the dashboard